rampantdev/100-days-of-code/log.md

 ### Day xx July 8, 2017 - SQLITE - smash
 #C
 Tried to refactor my sqlite program but totally demolished it.
 Had to start over.

+### Day xx July 9, 2017 - Parsing text files
+#C
+Started work on automating a program to parse a file of strings known to be found in malware, and check it against a strings dump of a binary

+### Day xx July 10, 2017 - Parsing text 2 + GDB
+#C
+Kept running into a segfault in the parser.
+Refreshed myself on GDB and determined strcat was causing the segfault. switched to using an [i] index in my buffer to cycle through strings.
+Also had a regression in using system() to call strings, figured out my buffer was too small and enlarged it to accomdate the string.